elCarlosSantiago/elCarlosSantiago/README.md

 ## Now
 * 🌱 - Learning Full-Stack web development at Lambda School
-* :house: - Now living in California with my wife
+* :house: - Now living in the Bay Area with my wife
 * :computer: - Currently learning about software engineering, internet infrastructure and computer science
 * :brain: - I consider myself to be a lifelong student and self starter